Cozhee/bearer-auth/README.md

 - GET: `/users`
 - GET: `/secret`

-Each route will be using middleware to check if the user has basicAuth or bearerAuth included in these requests.
+Each route will be using middleware to check if a user has basicAuth or bearerAuth included in these requests.
 These are protected routes which are unreachabled by un authenticated users.

 #### Tests